 My husband, Jon, and I often shoot together.
 We love getting to know our clients and celebrate special milestones in their lives through photography.
 We photograph weddings, baby showers, and shoot professional portraits.

 I also work for the National Geographic Society, where I’ve been lucky to work with and learn from some of the best photographers in the world.
 In my role there, I help Explorers share their stories with the world through science communication training, content creation, and community experiences.
 I am passionate about supporting science and conservation, so you can often find these types of images on my site and on Instagram.

-Thank you for exploring the world through my images.
+Thank you for visiting my site.
 If you would like to contact me or discuss project opportunities, please send me an email at firstname.lastname@example.org.